shift31/hostbase-importer-softlayer/README.md

 ## Installation

-Download/clone this whole repository or install with `composer create-project shift31/hostbase-importer-softlayer`
+1. Download/clone this whole repository or install with `composer create-project shift31/hostbase-importer-softlayer`
+2. Run `composer install` from the project root

 ## Configuration

-In the root of the project create a config.ini:
+In the project root, create a config.ini:

 ```
 slApiUsername = your_softlayer_api_username